Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 14, more

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-The NFL Week 14 schedule kicks off on 'Thursday Night Football' when the Dallas Cowboys clash with the Detroit Lions, making this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $100 in bonus entries.
-Dak Prescott and the Cowboys face Jared Goff and the Lions, which could help find some value on the best DFS apps.
+'Thursday Night Football' kicks off the Week 14 NFL schedule when the Dallas Cowboys battle the Detroit Lions, making this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $100 in bonus entries.
+Dak Prescott and the Cowboys take on Jared Goff and the Lions, which could help find some value on the best DFS apps.
 There are also college basketball, NBA and NHL matchups.
 Regardless of who you're targeting or your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.